lc-wang/Auto_MS_Paint/README.md

-# Auto_MS_Paint
+# auto-ms-paint-tool

-Auto_MS_Paint is a Python-based tool designed to automate the process of drawing in MS Paint.
+auto-ms-paint-tool is a Python-based tool designed to automate the process of drawing in MS Paint.
 This tool extracts points from an image and reproduces them on the MS Paint canvas.
 It supports drag-and-drop file functionality and allows users to draw points either sequentially or in random order.

 ## Features